Capstone-project-Knowy/.github/profile/README.md

-# Knowy: Unlock Your Curiosity with Knowy
+# Bangkit Capstone Product 2024

 Did you know?
 That there's a lot of person feeling lost abd doubt about their chosen major in university.
 In fact, Irene Guntut from Integrity Development Flexibility.
 Stated that 87% of students experience doubts about their chosen major.
 More then half of those students feel this.
 Dr. Suyanto stated that the causes of this confusion and doubt in the students is that they lack of understanding themselves.
 He suggested the use of career psychology test to helps student better understanding their Interest and talents

 We want to introduce our Bangkit Capstone Product.

-Knowy Unlock Your Curiosity with Knowy
+# Knowy Unlock Your Curiosity with Knowy

 ![KnowyLogo](https://github.com/MarcelTRG/Git-Test/blob/master/Asset/Logo%20Knowy.png)